 Job creation and higher living standards have long been key objectives for the Chinese government.
-However, the vast majority of China’s citizens still have a disposable income of less than 5,000 yuan per month, and over two-thirds of the population make substantially less.
-Millions of workers in traditional industries have been laid off and many of the new jobs being created in the service sector are insecure and poorly paid.
+However, millions of workers in traditional industries have been laid off and many of the new jobs being created in the service sector are insecure, poorly paid, and leave workers without social security and employment contracts.

-The minimum wage, which varies by region, has risen gradually over the last decade.
+The minimum wage, which varies by region, has risen gradually over the last ten or so years.
 Still, nowhere has it kept pace with the cost of living, especially in major cities.
 The gap between the rich and poor continues to widen and, despite long-standing government policies to reduce rural poverty, the urban and rural divide remains stubbornly in place.

 For the Chinese version of this article please see 就业和工资 on our Chinese website.